Why you may need a complete blood count

 - Do I need to avoid eating and drinking before the test?
 If so, for how long?

-- If my results are within the reference range, what are the next steps?
+- If my results are within a normal range, what are the next steps?

-- If my results are outside of the reference range, what are the next steps?
+- If my results are outside of a normal range, what are the next steps?

 - How do these test results compare with my previous results?